 You should also include your responsibility as a landlord to re-rent the unit.

-As a rental property owner in Virginia, it is your responsibility to mitigate damages and must make an effort to re-rent the unit after the renter has moved out.
-If you re-rent the property quickly, the tenant will only be accountable for paying for the time the property was vacant.
+As a rental owner in Virginia, it is your responsibility to mitigate damages and must make an effort to re-rent the unit to a replacement tenant after the current renter has moved out.
+If the landlord re-rents the property quickly, the tenant will only be accountable to pay for the time the rental was vacant.

 Finally, a clear lease agreement should also include the tenant’s rights to sublet in Virginia.